 But the S20 Ultra does things very differently for its standard and telephoto cameras.
 The S20 Ultra’s standard camera now sports a larger 1 / 1.33in sensor with an ambitious 108 Megapixel resolution using an f1.8 lens with optical stabilisation.
 The huge resolution results in 0.8 micrometer pixels, but cunningly it can combine a three-by-three square of them into make one extra-fat pixel – this reduces the photo resolution to 12 Megapixels, but increases the pixel size to a generous 2.4 micrometers.
 So the resolution would now match the S10, but the pixels would boast three times the surface area, making them much more sensitive in low light; this is a really big deal for quality.

-But the S20 Ultra’s telephoto camera raises the photography game even further, squeezing-in a 10x optical zoom using folded optics on their side.
+But the S20 Ultra’s telephoto camera raises the photography game even further, squeezing-in an optical zoom using folded optics on their side.
 The resolution’s 48 Megapixels with 0.8 micrometer pixels, downsizing to 12 Megapixels with fatter 1.6 micrometer pixels, while the lens is f3.5 with optical stabilisation.
 The Ultra’s two new cameras by default operate at 12 Megapixels to perform better in low light, but use their extra pixels to deliver more reach with a digital zoom, or you can force the main camera to shoot at its full 108 Megapixel resolution if preferred.

 Like most modern phones, you can choose whether to record images in standard JPEG or HEIF formats, the latter using more efficient compression to produce smaller file sizes.
 Alternatively if you’d like to adjust your images later, recording in RAW will give you more flexibility.
-I’m confirming with Samsung about bit depths for the HEIF and RAW modes, but I believe HEIF is only used for smaller sizes rather than greater tonal range.